journeyhorizon/coding-convention-and-guidelines/Stripo-Guideline.md

 ### Email Annotations Builder

-With our Gmail annotations generator, you provide recipients with the sale start/end dates, product image, and promo code right in the Inbox before they open emails!
+With Stripo's Gmail annotations generator, you provide recipients with the sale start/end dates, product image, and promo code right in the Inbox before they open emails!
 [Read more](https://stripo.email/gmail-promo/)

 ### Data Service/Source

-Connect AMP emails to our Data Service and Data Source for collecting users’ feedback from email surveys, and using real-time/dynamic content in emails.
+Connect AMP emails to Stripo's Data Service and Data Source for collecting users’ feedback from email surveys, and using real-time/dynamic content in emails.
 [Read more](https://stripo.email/blog/working-with-data-source-in-stripo/)

 ### User Roles and Permissions